fluffyfreak/tf330/README.md

 ![alt text](https://github.com/terriblefire/tf330/raw/master/bottom.png "Bottom of board")

 I dont care if you think my HDL is not pristine either.
 It works perfecly fine for what its intended to be.
 I lothe the wordy VHDL language.. it breaks the most basic principle of coding .. .DONT REPEAT YOURSELF.
+There is a full regression test suite in my development repo that I have chosen not to share.

 The SDRAM Controller is derived from my Archie core and the clock controller code is designed to simulate a PLL with adjustable phase.